shriyanshgautam/DSAlgo/src/com/shriyansh/dsalgo/docs/PhaseC/[Pattern 9] Graph.md

 Input: grid = [[2,1,1],[1,1,0],[0,1,1]]
 Output: 4

-Hint: BFS, counting levels for each new rotten source (island), taking maximum of levels for each island.
+Hint: BFS, counting levels for each new rotten source.
 Here levels is same as minutes
-You can also think of this question as maximum level island in a grid

 Multisource BFS: In case a single island has multiple oranges, we need to process them paralleley.
 Called multisource BFS This way you process level for all source first and then move for level two of them and so on This just requires pushing all sources in the queue initially and then bfs implementation will take care of it.
-Multisource also takes case of islands
+Multisource also takes care of multiple components

-Edge case: If there is a island of fresh oranges only return -1
+Edge case: If there are still fresh oranges after traversal return -1.
+This would be because of fresh orange island

 This question disguises BFS as minutes, also uses multisource BFS and hence a good question.
 Graph is already disguised as matrix
 ```